 Letters should be requested from faculty or supervisors whenever you believe the reference writer has enough information about you to write effectively.
 Avoid waiting a year or two later as memories can fade.
 Blank forms are available in Room 108 or online (PDF).

-Recommenders can then send the reference directly to Student Advising Services, 109 Norton Hall where the references will be retained for 5 years or until an application is filed for the Prehealth Committee Letter.
+Recommenders can then send the reference directly to the Exploratory and Pre-Professional Advising Center, 109 Norton Hall where the references will be retained for 5 years or until an application is filed for the Prehealth Committee Letter.
 They can drop off letters in person, mail them or scan and attach them as a pdf or Word doc to firstname.lastname@example.org.
 Consult the form referenced above for all pertinent details.

 When requesting letters of recommendation: